Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 I would like to take this time to thank my Mentor, Precious Liege for his help throughout this project.

 [return to contents](<#contents>)

+## Other Notes

+The git commits at the start of this project are simple as my feedback from my first project was that they were too long and I was marked down for it, getting a pass instead of a merit.
+My project 1 was then remarked to a merit and a note against the git commits that they should be shorter but were nicely descriptive.
+Unfortunately this left it too late to change my commit messages for this project, which may seem a little simple at the start.